 Who can go

-Also allowed are arrivals from most of Europe: Austria, Belgium, Bulgaria, Cyprus, Croatia, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Czech Republic, Romania, Slovakia, Slovenia, Spain, Sweden, Hungary, Iceland, Norway, Liechtenstein and Switzerland.
-Arrivals from these countries must produce a negative Covid-19 test result taken within 48 hours of arrival.
+Arrivals are permitted from most of Europe: Andorra, Belgium, Bulgaria, Cyprus, Croatia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Latvia, Liechetenstein, Lithuania, Luxembourg, Malta, Monaco, the Netherlands, Norway, Poland, Portugal, Czech Republic, Romania, Slovakia, Slovenia, Spain, Sweden and Switzerland.
+Until now, arrivals from these countries have had to produce a negative Covid-19 test result taken within 48 hours of arrival, and must report to the local health authorities on arrival.
+However on March 30 the government announced a five-day quarantine on European arrivals, or Italians arriving from European destinations.
+It began as a temporary measure to discourage Easter travel, but was renewed April 6.
+All arrivals will have to take a negative test at the end of the five days in order to leave quarantine.

 Tourism is not currently allowed from any other country, including the United States.
 Since overnight stays must be registered with the authorities, there's no chance of sneaking in via a secondary country.